netglade/auto_mappr/packages/auto_mappr/README.md

 ### Works with `json_serializable`

-AutoMappr uses a `SharedPartBuilder`.
+AutoMappr uses a `LibraryBuilder` with `.auto_mappr.dart` file output.
-That means it can share the `.g.dart` file with packages like JSON Serializable to generate other code to the generated super class.
+That means it does not interfere with shared `.g.dart` file with packages like JSON Serializable to generate other code to the generated super class.

 ### Works with generated source and target classes